ignite/cli/docs/guide/token_factory.md

 ### Expected Keepers

-As in previous tutorials, when working closely with other modules, you need to define the functions you want to use from other modules in the `expected_keepers.go` file.
-Initially, you already scaffolded the module with dependencies on `auth` and `bank` module.
+As you learned in previous tutorials, when you work closely with other modules, you must define the functions you want to use from the other modules in the `expected_keepers.go` file.

+Initially, you scaffolded the module with dependencies on `auth` and `bank` module.
 Here you can define which functions of these modules can be accessed by your module.

-Use the following code in `x/tokenfactory/types/expected_keepers.go`
+Use the following code in `x/tokenfactory/types/expected_keepers.go`:

 ```go
 package types